-When someone is hurt in an accident and they believe that they have a injury claim for damages, one of their first questions they ask is “when”?
-When will they be paid on that claim?
+When someone is hurt in an accident and believes that they have a personal injury claim, one of the first questions they ask is “How”?
+How long will they have to wait to be paid on their claim?

 The answer depends on a few factors, including:

 1. The Amount of Time to Determine The Full Extent Of Your Injuries

 When you are in an accident, you’re hurt.
 Your first priority has to be getting better, recovering from your injuries.
 Getting back to work, much less getting out of bed; being able to perform daily tasks like dressing yourself, cooking dinner, and driving a car — these can be real problems to face.
 Even a broken arm or a fractured leg can cramp the accident victim’s life.

 It takes time to determine the full extent of your injury.
 Are there any activities that you won’t be able to do any longer after you recover?
 What, if any, permanent injuries do you have?
 Only time will tell.

 2. Time to Learn You Have a Claim

 Once you’ve begun to deal with your injuries, then you can begin to deal with the aftermath of your accident.
 Do you have a claim?
 Against who, and for what?